sfu-ireceptor/turnkey-service-php/doc/updating.md

 The web application, the dataloading scripts, and the files in the turnkey folder will be updated.

-Warning: we recommend contacting us at <support@ireceptor.org> before running the update to confirm it's safe for your data.
+Warning: we strongly recommend [backing up your database](doc/database_backup.md) first.

-To run the update, execute this this script:
+To run the update, execute this script:
 ```
 scripts/update_turnkey.sh
 ```